 No. Our daywalks and the majority of our socials are open to everyone and you do not need to be a member.
-However if you do decide to become a member, you will be able to receive a 25% refund on your rail tickets which you buy to attend all subsequent daywalks.
-Also membership is compulsory for coming on away trips and certain other events during the year.
-Also, you must be a full paid member to fully benefit from the club's insurance in the event of an accident or injury.
+However if you do decide to become a member, you may recieve a discount to some of our socials.
+Membership is compulsory for coming on away trips and you must be a full paid member to fully benefit from the club's insurance in the event of an accident or injury.

 How do I join your mailing list?

 Send an email to firstname.lastname@example.org with the word subscribe in the body of the email.
 It doesn't matter what you put the subject as.
 Or click the underlined link and it'll do it for you (just press send!).
 That's it!

 Can University Staff and Alumni attend your events?

 Yes!
 You can come to all our events, but there is a catch for Away Trips.
 As per our open Day Walk policy, anyone can come on these without being paid membership.
 For Away Trips, you still need to purchase full club membership.
 Before you can do this, you'll need to buy Union Southampton "Affiliate" membership (or Lifetime membership if you're Alumni).
 Please bear in mind that you must be full Union and Club members to be fully covered by the insurance.

 No, the club caters for all skill levels.
 On away trips there will be a number of different level walks available.
 The club will fully brief you as to the difficulty of the walks on the day.
 If you have the desire to further your knowledge in walking (e.g. navigation, survival on hill etc.) the club will teach you all that it can!
 If there is demand, we even run free navigation classes.

 Do I require the University's "Sport and Wellbeing Membership" to join your events?

 Not at all, since we do not use any of the University's sports facilities!